-The Alliance’s cornerstone is the principle of collective defence, enshrined in Article 5 of the Washington Treaty, which reads as follows: “The Parties agree that an armed attack against one or more of them in Europe or North America shall be considered an attack against them all and consequently they agree that, if such an armed attack occurs, each of them, in exercise of the right of individual or collective self-defence recognised by Article 51 of the Charter of the United Nations, will assist the Party or Parties so attacked by taking forthwith, individually and in concert with the other Parties, such action as it deems necessary, including the use of armed force, to restore and maintain the security of the North Atlantic area”.
+The cornerstone of the Atlantic Alliance is the principle of collective defence, enshrined in Article 5 of the Washington Treaty, by virtue of which: “The Parties agree that an armed attack against one or more of them in Europe or North America shall be considered an attack against them all and consequently they agree that, if such an armed attack occurs, each of them, in exercise of the right of individual or collective self-defence recognised by Article 51 of the Charter of the United Nations, will assist the Party or Parties so attacked by taking forthwith, individually and in concert with the other Parties, such action as it deems necessary, including the use of armed force, to restore and maintain the security of the North Atlantic area”.

 1952: Greece and Turkey;

 2004: Bulgaria, Estonia, Latvia, Lithuania, Romania, Slovakia and Slovenia;

 2009: Albania and Croatia;